leon4rd/test/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## What's brown and sticky?
+A stick.